Jerome Skolnick

-Jerome Herbert Skolnick (born 1931) is a professor at New York University and a former president of the American Society of Criminology.
-He is also affiliated with the University of California, Berkeley.
-Skolnick has a Ph.D. in sociology from Yale University.
+Jerome Herbert Skolnick (March 21, 1931 – February 22, 2024) was an American professor at Yale University, University of California, Berkeley, New York University and a former president of the American Society of Criminology.
+He joined the University of California, Berkeley in 1962.
+Skolnick had a Ph.D. in sociology from Yale University.
+In the 1950s he was appointed a Law professor at Yale, one of the youngest to ever hold that position.

-Clearance Rates
+Clearance rates

-Jerome Skolnick has argued that clearance rates demonstrate the reality of the criminal justice conflict model by encouraging police to focus on appearing to do their job, rather than on actually doing their job.
+Jerome Skolnick had argued that clearance rates demonstrate the reality of the criminal justice conflict model by encouraging police to focus on appearing to do their job, rather than on actually doing their job.
 This is a comparable argument to that regarding standardized testing, and "teaching to the test".
 Skolnick noted one incident where police coerced a man to confess to over 400 burglaries so that they could have a high rate of crime solving (clearance).

+His awards include Carnegie, Guggenheim and National Science Foundation fellowships as well as prizes for distinguished scholarship from the American Society of Criminology, the Academy of Criminal Justice Sciences and the Western Society of Criminology.
+Jerry received widespread recognition in the United States and abroad throughout his long career.

+Skolnick died on February 22, 2024, in New York City, New York, at the age of 92.